aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 I also added a CNAME record for the subdomain `www.aregsar.com` also mapped to `aregsar.github.io`.

-This way I can navgate to the blog using `www.aregsar.com` which gets redirected to the domain root `aregsar.com`.
+This way I can navigate to the blog using `www.aregsar.com` and Github pages redirects to the domain root `aregsar.com`.

 Github pages recomends adding a `www` sub domain and will automatically redirect it to the domain root.